gin66/FastAccelStepper/README.md

   With a command queue, this would lead to additional commands to be executed after the running one.
   Update of new values for acceleration/speed would require another API function, because move/moveTo would enqueue a new command.
   The question is, if this complexity in the driver is a good idea or better left to the application.
-* The revisions 0.4.x and 0.5.x are not usable for AVR in case channel B is needed => upgrade to 0.6
+* The revision 0.5.x is not usable for AVR in case channel B is needed => upgrade to 0.6

 ## Not planned for now